 - The University of California-Davis reported that the top 25 California companies with the highest percentage of women executives and board members saw a 74% higher return on assets and equity than the broader set of companies surveyed.
 This included companies such as Williams-Sonoma, TiVo, and Skechers.

 Why It's Important

 Why does gender diversity in the C-suite seem to make a difference in a company’s performance?
-The causation is not entirely clear, though most studies agree that introducing new voices into management roles can bring a fresh perspective and that women executives have access to different pipelines of qualified employees.
+The causation is not entirely clear, although most studies agree that introducing new voices into management roles can bring a fresh perspective and that women executives have access to different pipelines of qualified employees.
 The studies also note that because women often have a harder path to management roles, those that do arrive there are among the most talented.

 Nordea speculated that companies who are already doing well may be more willing to hire a female executive, while struggling companies may prefer to make the “safe” choice and hire a man.
 But, Nordea said, “It could also be that women are better managers.
 Women may also be more careful in their projections than men so that when they actually deliver on what they promise, it has a positive effect on the share price.”

 Obviously, the gender of executives in the C-suite and boardroom should not be the only factor to consider when looking to invest in a company.
 But there is ample evidence to suggest that it can play a positive role in boosting corporate performance and potentially put more money in the pocket of shareholders.